Rural health: Access to healthcare

 The gap in services is due, in part, to the focus of funding on higher-population areas.
-In China, only 10% of the rural population had medical insurance in 1993, compared with 50% of urban residents.
-In the 1990s, only 20% of the government's public health spending went to the rural health system, which served 70% of the Chinese population.
+Only 20% of the Chinese government's public health spending went to the rural health system in the 1990s, which served 70% of the Chinese population.
 In the United States, between 1990 and 2000, 228 rural hospitals closed, leading to a reduction of 8,228 hospital beds.
-In 2009, patients living in rural areas of the United States were transferred to other facilities for care at a rate three times higher than that of patients in large central metropolitan areas.
+In order to improve health care availability in rural areas, it is important to understand the needs of each community.
+Each area has unique barriers to accessing care.
+Local officials, partners, and community members all have a valuable perspective to addressing these issues.